b3hr4d/mail-sender/README.md

 ## Check Balance and send email

-check address balance every 10 seconds and if its larger than 1 ETH send email to you
+*check address balance every 10 seconds and if its larger than 100 ETH send email to you*

 ### clone this repo